marcelofrayha/documentation/src/pages/chainlink-nodes/external-adapters/contract-creators.md

 ### Using parameters with an External Adapter

 As a contract creator, using an external adapter is no different than creating a request for any other job spec.
 You will simply need to know which parameters are supported by the adapter.
 Notice the method below uses `req.add` to create a run parameter for each required value.
+Notice this contract is set to communicate with an ``Oracle.sol`` contract, not an ``Operator.sol``!

 <!-- prettier-ignore -->
 ```solidity